Syniah/OneCRMClient/README.md

 Because of this, the best way to discover available functions and parameters is to browse the SOAP WSDL available at `/soap.php` in your 1CRM installation.
 All the functions and parameters are described there and may be passed to the `call` function as appropriate.

-The class is compatible with SSL (which you should be using anyway!), SPDY, IPv4 and IPv6, and makes use of HTTP compression and keep-alive for greatest efficiency.
-Certificate verification is enabled, so you will get errors if you try to use a self-signed, invalid or expired SSL certificate.
+The class is compatible with TLS (which you should be using anyway!), HTTP/2, SPDY, IPv4 and IPv6, and makes use of HTTP compression and keep-alive for greatest efficiency.
+Certificate verification is enabled, so you will get errors if you try to use a self-signed, invalid or expired TLS certificate.

 ##Requirements
-The class requires that you are running PHP 5.3 or later, and have the PHP `curl` extension enabled.
+The class requires that you are running PHP 5.4 or later, and have the PHP `curl` extension enabled.
+If you are serving your site over HTTP/2, and have a recent enough CURL library with nghttp2 support compiled into PHP, this client will use HTTP/2.

 ##Usage